-Before you read this next blog, I want you to grab your makeup bag.
+Before you go scrolling off, I want you to grab your makeup bag!
 Get everything out and organise your cosmetics into three groups:

 - Makeup you wear everyday